 Chief Operating Officer, UK Development

-Bek Seeley is the Chief Operating Officer for Lendlease’s UK Development Business.
+Bek Seeley is the Managing Director for Development at Lendlease.

 Ashley was appointed Managing Director of St Joseph in May 2019.
 St Joseph is Berkeley Group’s newest division and with an aim of developing residentially led mixed use developments in the West Midlands.
 Ashley joined the Berkeley Group in 2000 and has held various posts in St James, Berkeley Commercial and St William.
 Ashley’s previous roles with the Group have been focused on property acquisition and securing planning permission on sites acquired in London and the Southeast.